FAQs - Graduate

 Both the M.Eng and M.S. degrees are excellent preparation for a Ph.D. program or for a career.

 What materials should be included in my application?

-In addition to the application form and Statement of Purpose, CEE requires a minimum of three letters of recommendation, transcripts of all undergraduate and graduate courses taken, GRE scores, and valid TOEFL or IELTS scores for any applicant whose native language is not English.
+In addition to the application form and Statement of Purpose, CEE requires a minimum of three letters of recommendation, transcripts of all undergraduate and graduate courses taken, and valid TOEFL or IELTS scores for any applicant whose native language is not English.
 No exceptions are granted.
 Although a resume is not required, it is helpful.